isolate-org/documentation/docs/index.md

 ### Isolate Framework

-*Most flexible but also quite complex implementation of Isolate, it use components like:*
+*Most flexible but also quite complex implementation of Isolate, it is build on top of following components:*

 - [Unit of Work](https://github.com/isolate-org/unit-of-work)
 - [Lazy Objects](https://github.com/isolate-org/lazy-objects)